bigdragonsoft/stock-quote/README_en.md

 ```

 The graphical interface provides richer interactive features:
-- Visual management of watchlists (supports stocks, forex, and cryptocurrencies)
-- Real-time and manual refresh control
-- Adjustable refresh interval
-- Scrollable table for displaying large amounts of data
+- **List Switching**: Easily switch between your favorites watchlist and the market index list.
+- **Watchlist Management**: Add, remove, and reorder your favorite stocks with drag-and-drop.
+The index list is read-only.
+- **Real-time Refresh**: Customize the refresh interval, and pause or manually refresh at any time.
-- Status bar showing update time and countdown
+- **Status Display**: The status bar clearly shows the last update time and a countdown to the next refresh.

-In the graphical interface, you can add cryptocurrency codes (such as BTC, ETH) to the watchlist through the "Manage Stocks" function.

 ## Program Packaging and Distribution